 Biden getting COVID-19 booster shot after authorization

-WASHINGTON (AP) — President Joe Biden will receive his COVID-19 booster shot on Monday, days after federal regulators recommended a third dose of the Pfizer vaccine for Americans age 65 or older and approved them for others with preexisting medical conditions and high-risk work environments.
+WASHINGTON (AP) - President Joe Biden received his COVID-19 booster shot on Monday, days after federal regulators recommended a third dose of the Pfizer vaccine for Americans age 65 or older and approved them for others with preexisting medical conditions and high-risk work environments.

-The White House said Biden, 78, would deliver remarks and receive the additional dose at 1 p.m.
-Monday.
+“The most important thing we need to do is get more people vaccinated,” Biden said before getting the booster, adding that he did not have side effects after his first or second shots.

-Biden got his first shot on Dec.
+Biden, 78, got his first shot on Dec.
 21 and his second dose three weeks later, on Jan.
 11, along with his wife, Jill Biden.
-It was not immediately clear whether the first lady, who’s 70, would also receive the booster dose on Monday.
+Biden said the first lady, who’s 70, would also receive the booster dose, but she was teaching on Monday at Northern Virginia Community College, where she is a professor of English.

 But the aggressive American push for boosters, before many poorer nations have been able to provide even a modicum of protection for their most vulnerable populations, has drawn the ire of the World Health Organization and some aid groups, which have called on the U.S. to pause third shots to free up supply for the global vaccination effort.